Blog: Rolex Prima, Extra and Ultra Prima

 Although Ultra Prima appears to have been first registered in 1930, there are in existence Rolex watches with cases dated earlier than 1930 which have movements marked Ultra Prima, so it might be argued that the phrase was in use for some time before it was registered.
 However, if anyone else had used the phrase, even once, it would not have been possible for Wilsdorf to subsequently register it as his own.
 Bearing in mind Wilsdorf's prolific registration of every name he could think of, it seems unlikely that he would leave himself exposed to the possibility that someone else might copy or use the phrase and thereby prevent him from registering it.

-It seems likely that as soon as Wilsdorf had coined the phrase, he would he would have wanted to get it registered as quickly as possible and before making it public.
-Unless there is an earlier registration, which does not appear likely, then Extra Prima would have been first used in December 1930.
+It seems likely that as soon as Wilsdorf had coined the phrase Ultra Prima, he would he would have wanted to get it registered as quickly as possible and before making it public.
+Unless there is an earlier registration, which does not appear likely, then Ultra Prima would have been first used in December 1930.
 Trademarks like this were registered for five years and could be renewed after that.
 However, the registration dated 9 December 1930 looks like a first registration of the term, not a renewal.

 Upgrading was not necessarily restricted to changing movement.
 For example, watches are seen with “Oyster Extra Prima” on the dial with perfectly ordinary Fontainemelon FHF 30 Cal 59 15 jewel movements.
-In this case it would seem that the watch was upgraded by painting the logo on the dial, leaving the original movement untouched.
+These are Oyster Watch Company watches, not Rolex watches, an in this case it would seem that the watch was “upgraded” by someone painting the legend on the dial (long after the watch was made), leaving the original Fontainemelon movement untouched.

 Sometimes Prima or Extra Prima movements are seen in watches with cases that have hallmarks from earlier than 1920.
 It seems likely that these watches are marriages.
 Before Rolex watches began to be collected, this was often done when a movement could not be economically repaired and a spare movement was substituted just to keep the watch working.
 However, some no doubt have had their movements changed in an attempt to make them appear more valuable.